bcgov/data-publication/pages/dpw_bcgw_w_NEW.md

 ### Create the Warehouse Data Model

 When your data is stored in the BCGW, it may have to be structured differently from how it is organized in your operational system.
-This is because it may be used for different purposes, serving a different audience that uses DataBC's applications and infrastructure for browsing and accessing the data.
+This is because it may be used for different purposes or may be serving a different audience that uses DataBC's applications and infrastructure for browsing and accessing the data.

 Your data, as described in your [_Data Model_](glossary.md#data-model), is also required to conform to the [BCGW Standards and Guidelines](dsg_bcgw.md).

-The [_Data Manager_](glossary.md#data-manager) is responsible for ensuring the data is modelled as per these standards and guidelines and uses the [Dataset Logfile](glossary.md#dataset-logfile) (also referred to as the [_Logical Data Model_](glossary.md#logical-data-model) to complete this.
+The [_Data Manager_](glossary.md#data-manager) is responsible for ensuring the data is modelled as per these standards and guidelines.
+The [Dataset Logfile](glossary.md#dataset-logfile) (also referred to as the [_Logical Data Model_](glossary.md#logical-data-model) is used to complete this.
+It is common for programs that do not have internal resources for data modelling to have this work carried out by an external vendor/developer.
+In this case, you will provide input to the vendor/developer so the data model can be created.

 ### Dataset Logfile